cocos-creator/docs-3d-deprecated/en/editor/extension/profile.md

 # Configuration system

-When writing an extension, it may be necessary to save some configurations and provide some configurations for users to customize settings.
+When writing an extension, it may be necessary to save configurations and provide some configurations for users to customize settings.
 Therefore, a configuration management mechanism is provided in the editor.

-## Configuration type
+## Configuration Type

 The configuration in the editor is divided into two types: